hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 ### [`validate-submission`](https://github.com/hubverse-org/hubverse-actions/tree/main/validate-submission)
-This hubverse action installs the `hubValidations` package from GitHub using [pak](https://pak.r-lib.org/) and the required system dependencies.
+This hubverse action installs the `hubValidations` package and the required system dependencies using [pak](https://pak.r-lib.org/).
 It then performs submission validation checks through the function `hubValidations::validate_pr()`.

 The action is triggered by pull requests onto the `main` branch that add or modify files in the `model-output` and/or `model-metadata` directories.